 Accommodation and Maintenance

-The International Student Handbook (available from the International Student Support webpage) has up-to-date information about the costs of living (see Appendix III) as a student in Glasgow.
+The International Student Support webpage has up-to-date information about the costs of living as a student in Glasgow.

 The principal sources of financial support for UK postgraduate students are studentships offered by the Arts and Humanities Research Council (AHRC).
-All such applications must be made through Schools and early contact should therefore be made with the School PG administrator (via the supervisor if appropriate).
+All such applications must be made through Schools and early contact should therefore be made with a potential supervisor.
 In other words, to undertake postgraduate study and receive support at any level, prospective archaeology students must first secure a place in the appropriate College (Arts, Science) within the University of Glasgow.
 Acceptance of an unconditional offer of admission carries with it the implication that the student has the necessary financial support.
 Some studentships and other kinds of support are not available for part-time study; those that are will be indicated clearly below.